cryptobern/thetacrypt/src/readme.md

 cargo run --bin server -- --config-file conf/server_2.json --key-file conf/keys_2.json
 cargo run --bin server -- --config-file conf/server_3.json --key-file conf/keys_3.json
 ```

+Or use the supplied `start_network.sh` script to start four instances in a single terminal.

 The server prints info messages, to see them set the following environment variable: `RUST_LOG=info`
 (or see here for more possibilities: https://docs.rs/env_logger/latest/env_logger/).